Experiences & Good Practices

 - Module „Pests & Diseases of Tropical Crops“ at master levelModule „Pests & Diseases of Tropical Crops“ at master level

 The aim of the project is to redesign the existing module "Pests and Diseases of Tropical Crops" by introducing a blended learning format and a stronger integration of student perspectives and experiences.
-For this purpose, teaching and learning materials are to be created together with international experts and directly by the students themselves.
+For this purpose, teaching and learning materials are to be developed together with international experts and directly by the students themselves.
 Secondly, the already existing basics of the module are to be prepared as digital materials in order to make greater use of the time in the classroom for practical work.
-This time will also be used for peer exchange, where students will have the opportunity to develop and present their own topics.
+This time will also be used for peer exchange, where students will have the opportunity to work on and present their own topics.

 The project will be funded in the summer semester 2020.
 The project is led by Dr. Anke Sirrenberg (firstname.lastname@example.org), Prof. Dr. Andreas von Tiedemann and Dr. Susanne Weigand.